michael-xander/vis/README.txt

 Name: New Year's Resolutions Visualization.

-Description: The zip file contains a web page containing a report about our visualization, how we refined it and the design decisions at each phase.
+Description: This folder contains a web page containing a report about our visualization, how we refined it and the design decisions at each phase.

-Instructions: Open the zip file.
-It contains a README.txt, and folders containing the html files, css files and js files required to read the report and view the visualization.
-The report is index.html file and contains a link to the implementation.html which is the visualization.
+Instructions: Open index.html in a browser, it contains the report.
+The implementation of the visualistion is implementation.html

 List of files:
 -index.html: the report for the visualisation